 The de Young’s American art collection, spanning from the 17th century to the present day, is the most comprehensive survey collection of American art in the American West, and is among the top 10 collections nationally that encompass the entire history of non-indigenous American art.
 The...
 View More

-The de Young has exhibited Oceanic art since it opened in 1895.
+The de Young has exhibited Oceanic art since its opening in 1895.
 M. H. de Young and museum supporters purchased works from the California International Midwinter Exposition that still form the core of the Oceanic collection.
 The strength of this charter collection lay in small groups of objects,...
 View More

 The Art of the Americas collection provides unique perspectives into cultures and civilizations that thrived in the Western hemisphere long before the Spanish conquest.
 Most objects in these collections date between 200 BC and the mid-16th century AD, with a strong focus in Mesoamerican and Andean...
 View More